Make-School-Courses/CS-1.3-Core-Data-Structures/Lessons/Class8.md

 - Write additional unit tests for the `BinarySearchTree` class
     - Include several test cases for the `delete` instance method covering each case handled by the algorithm
 - Implement binary search tree with singly linked list nodes (having only one link to another node) instead of binary tree nodes (having two links to other nodes)

+## TODO: Intro for New Topic / Challenges from previous class

+## Update Tracker (5 min)

+Attendance, challenges, etc.

+## Code Review (45 min)

+- Those who have completed challenges, review
+- Those who haven't work in pairs on the challenges
+- After you review the `BinaryTreeNode` challenges, make sure to review the `contains` and `search` challenges for `BinarySearchTree`

+**SUGGESTION** - this was really long, and had no come together moment, what was the point of this? what did they learn from this?
+Maybe have someone whiteboard their solution to one of the challenges?

+## Break (5 min)

+## Tree and Tree Traversals Worksheet - Part 1 (20 min)

+**Goal:** how does this search work in english/pseudocode and not just in the constructs of code.

+Close computers and fill out the [Tree and Tree Traversals](https://docs.google.com/document/d/1umPyF-peixfVt0Wk6l4wg3l9NTfCI5Zr_6h937ejJsk/edit?usp=sharing) worksheet

+**TIPS**

+- Read the instructions carefully: if it's underlined, that means it's _really important_
+- Part 2 will be covered later, don't work on that right now
+- Should not need helper functions, `search` requires only one pseudocode function
+- `Search` should return the value found or `none` if it can't find the value

+Once you've finished Part 1 of the worksheet, work in groups of 2-3 and discuss your work.
+Swap pseudocode with each other and see if it works.

+After the discussion, talk with your partner/group about what changes would you need to make to your `search` pseudocode in order to _insert_ a new element into your tree?

+## TT - Search/Insertion/Deletion for Trees/Binary Search Trees (20 min)

+See [slides](https://github.com/Make-School-Courses/CS-1.3-Core-Data-Structures/blob/master/Lessons/slides/Trees.pdf) from `SEARCH` through `TWO CHILDREN`

+**Note:** It is possible to have duplicates in a tree, but make sure to have conventions for it (i.e. equal values always go to the left side)

+Deletion has 3 distinct cases on how to approach it once you find the value you're searching for:

+1. No children
+1. One child
+1. Two children

+**No children:** cut it off from it's parent, and you're done

+**One child:** You'll need to rearrange some pointers.
+For the node `n` that you're deleting, have its parent point to `n`'s child, which will cut out `n` from the tree

+- similar to deleting in a linked list: we need to know the previous value, and then rewrite the links to avoid the value we're deleting

+**Two children:** moving values to maintain balance/sorted order within the tree.
+This may even mean pulling up a new root from one of the child nodes in order to maintain balance and sorting

+- Remember binary trees are always sorted: smaller on the left, larger on the right

+Insertion and deletion both require first searching through the tree to find where to insert or delete the item.
+Discuss what the runtime is for search/insertion/deletion with a partner.
+Remember that all discussion and notes below are under the assumption that the tree is **balanced**

+- Searching for an item: **`O(log n)`, where `n` is the number of nodes in the tree.** We're only looking through half the tree since we can always ignore the right or left sub-tree
+- Height of tree is also `log n`.
+We can call height `h`
+- `n = 2^(h+1) - 1 = 2^(h)`.
+At each level, you add twice as many nodes each time
+- Insertion and deletion are also `O(log n)` if balanced.
+But what if it's not balanced?
+- In a poorly balanced tree, runtime will trend towards `O(n)`

 [tree]: https://en.wikipedia.org/wiki/Tree_(data_structure)